Messiers87/binary-pulsar-analysis/Readme.md

 - Visual Studio 2022 with the "Desktop development with C++" workload installed.
 - Git for cloning the repository.

+# Running on Windows Machine
-# How to Build the Code
+## Part A : How to Build the Code
 The project is built using the provided Visual Studio solution file, which manages all dependencies and configurations.

 1. Clone the Repository